 4) Better fitting and very supportive shoes.

 - A good rigid and supportive shoe like a running shoe can really help.

 - This is the single biggest issue that can be corrected.

-- Many patients that we see, simply wearing a good supportive shoe at work or a good supportive shoe at home will make all your pain go away.
+- For many patients we see, simply wearing a good supportive shoe at work or a good supportive shoe at home will make all your pain disappear.

-- Consider shoe brands like Asiics, Brooks, Saucony, New Balance, Hoka or even now brands like Sketchers can be very good.
+- Consider shoe brands like Asics, Brooks, Saucony, New Balance, Hoka, or even now, Sketchers can be very good.

 5)Orthotics to control the foot structure the induced the improper foot structure.